electron/electron/docs/api/browser-window.md

 the `*.desktop` file name to `desktopName` field in `package.json`.
 By default, it will assume `app.getName().desktop`.

+### BrowserWindow.showDefinitionForSelection()

+Show pop-up dictionary that searches the selected word on the page.
+This API is available only on Mac OS.

 ### BrowserWindow.setAutoHideMenuBar(hide)

 * `hide` Boolean